MatthiasPortzel/ka-hearth/_posts/2019-02-25-saveStrings.md

 ---
-title: The allowed way to access localStorage in PJS
+title: The allowed [sic] way to access localStorage in PJS
 layout: default
 ---

+**Update: Two weeks after I made this, KA changed the guidelines to disallow it.
+See [this post](guideline-updates).**

 ### What is localStorage?